JakubKwak/dnd-playlist-controller/README.md

 ## Requirements
 - Windows OS
-- Go 1.22.1 to build the binary
 - Spotify Dev application ID and Secret
+- If you plan to compile the binary yourself, you'll need Go 1.22.1

 ## Usage
 Create a .env file in the root of this project, and populate it with SPOTIFY_ID and SPOTIFY_SECRET